FelixSvenHarry/PP2-rock-paper-scissors/README.md

   - The reset button, located at the bottom of the game screen, resets both the scoreboard as well as the result text, resetting it to its default "Choose your 'weapon'!!!"
 ![reset button](assets/images/reset-button.jpg)
 - ### FEATURES TO IMPLEMENT
-  - Given more time I would like to add the "lizard" and "spock" choices for the [game](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) popilarized by the tv show "big pang theory"
+  - Given more time I would like to add the "lizard" and "spock" choices for the [game](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) popularized by the tv show "big pang theory"
   - I would like to add a footer that when clicked, expands revealing the rules for the game mentioned above.
 ### TESTING
 ---